valkey-io/valkey-doc/topics/modules-api-ref.md

 Store the specified key into the dictionary, setting its value to the pointer 'ptr'.
 If the key was added with success, since it did not already exist, `VALKEYMODULE_OK` is returned.
-Otherwise if the key already exists the function returns `VALKEYMODULE_ERR`.
+Otherwise, if the key already exists the function returns `VALKEYMODULE_ERR`.

 <span id="ValkeyModule_DictReplaceC"></span>